How Many Departments In Ministry Of Magic

 Learn the Politics

-The Ministry is a political arena, and understanding the political landscape is essential for navigating its corridors of power.
+So, the Ministry is a political arena, and understanding the political landscape is essential for navigating its corridors of power.
 Pay attention to the alliances and rivalries between different factions and be aware of the agendas of key players.

-However, don't get too caught up in the politics.
+Even so, don't get too caught up in the politics.
 Focus on doing your job to the best of your ability and always act with integrity.
 Remember, your reputation is your most valuable asset.

 FAQ